google/WebFundamentals/src/content/en/updates/2017/12/audio-worklet.md

 Also note that MessagePort supports Transferable, which allows you to transfer data storage or a WASM module over the thread boundary.
-This opens up countless possibility on how the AudioWorklet system can be utilized.
+This opens up countless possibility on how the Audio Worklet system can be utilized.

 ## Walkthrough: building a GainNode